AvolitesLtd/TitanManual/docs/networking/connecting-the-arena-to-a-network.md

 The mainboard Network Connection 2 is available on a separate etherCON connector at the back of the console and marked as "secondary Ethernet" on the back.
-We recommend that this should only be used if you need to connect to two different networks, for example the show network and an office network for documentation.
+We recommend that this should only be used if you need to connect to two different networks, for example the show network and a media network or wifi for the remote.
 Make sure that this port is not set to the same IP range as the switch, because this will cause problems.

 The Diamond 9 can be fitted with a 10GbE port as an optional extra.